Efex launches cybersecurity product, services package for SMBs

 Sheehan added that no one else has productised or packaged up a similar offering for SMBs and Cyber Essentials would give customers something that’s actually tangible.

-“They don’t get it out there, especially those in regional Australia, where they think that because they’re regional, they are kind of exempt from having discussions about cybersecurity,” he said.
+Most of Efex's customers are based in regional areas, and Sheehan told CRN some businesses there think they are exempt from having discussions about cybersecurity.

-“Secondly, cyber is just seen as a concept, so you need to boil it down to a bunch of products that you get, that people actually feel like it’s tangible and productised.”
+“Secondly, cyber is just seen as a concept, so you need to boil it down to a bunch of products that you get, that people actually feel like it’s tangible and productised,” he said.

-Sheehan said when you ask a business owner about cyber, most of them would talk about phishing or hacking and the like, but none of them could actually identify which products they could get to harden their business against those threats.
+Sheehan added when you ask a business owner about cyber, most of them would talk about phishing or hacking and the like, but none of them could actually identify which products they could get to harden their business against those threats.
 “So that’s what we’ve tried to do,” he said.

 In addition to Cyber Essentials, Efex is also planning to launch a Cyber Standard offering, which comes with “other bits and pieces” on top for a more expensive price, according to Sheehan.